DragonSenses/Algorithms/LeetCode/18-4sum/problem.md

 # Two Pointers

+## **Intuition**

+The two pointers pattern requires the array to be sorted, so we do that first.
+Also, it's easier to deal with duplicates if the array is sorted: repeated values are next to each other and easy to skip.

+For 3Sum, we enumerate each value in a single loop, and use the two pointers pattern for the rest of the array.
+For kSum, we will have `k - 2` nested loops to enumerate all combinations of `k - 2` values.

 ### Key Concept

 The kSum problem can be generalized from the 2Sum and 3Sum problems.
 By understanding the pattern and extending it, we can create a solution that works for any kSum.